ngs-doo/dsl-json/README.md

  ***Q***: DSL Platform annotation processor checks for new DSL compiler version on every compilation.
 How can I disable that?
  ***A***: If you specify custom `dsljson.compiler` processor option or put `dsl-compiler.exe` in project root it will use that one and will not check online for updates

+ ***Q***: When using Android with desugaring I get: `Exception in thread "main" java.lang.IllegalArgumentException: Type without superclass: module-info`.
+How can I fix that?
+ ***A***: It's a known Android Studio problem.
+It's fixed in [version 3.3](https://androidstudio.googleblog.com/2018/06/android-studio-33-canary-1-available.html)

  ***Q***: What is this DSL Platform?
  ***A***: DSL Platform is a proprietary compiler written in C#.
 Since v1.7.0 DSL Platform is no longer required to create compile-time databinding.
 Compiler is free to use, but access to source code is licensed.
 If you need access to the compiler or need performance consulting [let us know](https://dsl-platform.com)